refinedev/refine/documentation/docs/routing/hooks/use-go/index.md

   resource: string; // resource name or identifier id?: BaseKey; // required when `action` is `"edit"`, `"show"`, or `"clone"`.
   action: "list" | "create" | "edit" | "show" | "clone"; // action name
+  meta?: Record<string, unknown>; // meta data to be used when composing the path (use if you have additional path parameters)
 };
 ```